Presurgical psychological assessments are requested by surgeons to help prepare people to achieve maximum success with their medical treatment.

 Most referrals for come to us from neurologists and primary care doctor, but also attorneys, individuals and families.
 Neuropsychological assessments allow our psychologists to diagnose and set a plan for treatment of problems that interfere with work, school, and everyday life.

-We assess adults of all ages, most often older adults because of concerns about memory and/or dementia.
+We assess adults of all ages.
+For example, older adults because of concerns about memory and/or dementia.
+We assess younger adults who have memory problems due to illness or injury or development disorders like ADD/ADHD or Learning Disability.

 We assess children and adolescents age 6 and older.
 Most often we are asked about problems with ADD/ADHD and/or academic problems related to reading (dyslexia) or math.
 We have specialists who assess for Autism as well.

-All neuropsychological assessments include a personal meeting for feedback with the psychologist who will spend as much time as it takes to explain the test results and recommendations.
-Family are encouraged to participate in the feedback sessions.
+All neuropsychological assessments include an initial meeting to discuss concerns, followed by an individualized assessment and, finally, a personal meeting for feedback with the psychologist who will spend as much time as it takes to explain the test results and recommendations.
+Family are encouraged to participate in the initial interview and feedback sessions.

 Assessment by a licensed psychologist is a careful process that includes personal interview, standardized tests, and careful review of records.
 Each assessment is focused on the individual person.
 There is no one test to diagnose ADD or Alzheimers or any condition.
 Individual circumstances must be considered in order to make the best diagnosis possible.